p-mongodb/tenex/README.md

 ## Installation

-Tenex uses MongoDB for persistence and is implemented in Ruby, therefore you'll need reasonably recent versions of both of these installed.
+Tenex uses MongoDB for persistence, Redis for background job storage and is implemented in Ruby, therefore you'll need reasonably recent versions of these dependencies installed.
 Then:

     git clone https://github.com/p-mongo/tenex
     cd tenex